stripoinc/stripo-plugins-helm-example/README.md

  | 13  | Run on minikube                                                      | [Video](https://kub.stripocdn.email/content/materials/git/minikube.mp4)               |

 ### Personal secret key
-Personal secret key is used to download docker images from Stripo docker hub.
+A personal secret key is used to download docker images from the Stripo docker hub.
 Put secret key (docker-hub-secret.yaml) to ```./secrets``` folder

 ### Logging
 #### ELK stack
 Stripo logs can be collected with ELK stack.
-To configure logging do the following steps:
+To configure logging, do the following steps:
 1. Deploy ELK stack
 2. Set env variables LOGSTASH_HOST and LOGSTASH_PORT in yaml files.
    Files to change: